 Our Goal: To create a space where families can connect, explore, and learn together.

 - Study/Tutor room

 - Accessible lift between floors

 New Space, New Name!

-A name for the new space will be announced later this spring.
+A name for the new space will be announced later this summer.

 Funding for these renovations comes from a NYS Aid for Library Construction grant, a bequest for the estate of Mrs. Jeanne Z. Dunn, and a grant from the Stanley W. Metcalf Foundation and the D. W. French Foundation.